terriburns/Talks/Codemotion/talk.md

 ---

-###For the first time in history we are learning what it means to design and engineer products for everyone the world.
+###For the first time in history we are learning what it means to design and engineer products for everyone in the world.

 ---